Andy4495/ICM7218/README.md

 - `ICM7218 myLED(ID0, ID1, ID2, ID3, ID4, ID5, ID6, ID7, mode, write, chip_cd)`

 Constructor for the C or D versions of the chip.
-Has one additional parameter, which can be any 8-bit value (this parameter is used to differentiate between the two constructures, but the actual value passed is not used by the library).
+Has one additional parameter, which can be any 8-bit value (this parameter is used to differentiate between the two constructors, but the actual value passed is not used by the library).

 - `void print(char* s)`

-Sends the null-terminated character string `s` to the LED display.
+Sends the character string `s` to the LED display.

 A maximum of 8 characters are printed (not including decimal points), regardless of the actual length of the string.
 In HEXA or CODEB mode, if the string is less than 8 characters in length, then the string is left-justified and right-padded with the relevant default character (space or zero).
-In DIRECT mode, 8 characters are always printed (meaning memory locations beyond the end of the string may be read).
+In DIRECT mode, 8 characters are always printed (meaning memory locations beyond the end of the string may be accessed).

 In HEXA or CODEB mode, either upper- or lower-case alpha characters may be used in the string and nvalid characters not supported by the current character mode are displayed with a default character: `'0'` (zero) in HEXA mode or `' '` (space) in CODEB mode.